 Because of problems with communication during handoffs, The Joint Commission released guidelines for improving handoff processes.
 One common example is the mnemonic I-PASS, a standardized handoff process that complies with the guidelines and which has been adopted by many organizations since.
 Adding on to these processes can help improve the handoff further.
-Keep reading for more suggestions on how to improve handoffs:
+Keep reading for more suggestions on how to improve patient handoffs:

 1. Use Multiple Modes of Information Sharing

 The most effective way to communicate is to share the information in multiple ways.
 The most common way to do this would be doing a verbal and written handoff.
 For those in the same physical location, verbal handoffs can be done in person.
 Verbal handoffs should also be done when clinicians are virtual or remote.
 For these handoffs, having both clinicians look at the real-time patient note during the verbal handoff can help keep everyone on the same page.